Jamuna Bank

-Jamuna Bank is a Bangladeshi commercial bank that provides banking services across the country.
+Jamuna Bank PLC. is a Bangladeshi commercial bank that provides banking services across the country.
 Jamuna Bank had 132 branches as of March 2019.
 Its head office is located in Gulshan-1, Dhaka, Bangladesh.

 Jamuna Bank is a third-generation private commercial bank that was established by a group of local entrepreneurs.
 The bank, aside from conventional services, provides Islamic banking through designated branches.
 The bank has real-time online banking branches (in both urban and rural areas).

 History

 Jamuna Bank was established on 3 June 2001.
 M. A. Khayer was its founding chairman; Sakhawat Abu Khair Mohammad was elected chairman in April 2009; Md Belal Hossain was elected chairman in April 2011; Md Mahmudul Hoque was elected chairman in May 2012.

 In 2012, Borak Real Estate sued former chairman Arifur Rahman on a Tk 150 million cheque forgery case.
 In January 2016, Rahman was sentenced to one year imprisonment which was upheld by the Bangladesh High Court in 2017.

 In April 2013, the Anti-Corruption Commission interrogated officials of Jamuna Bank regarding the loan scams of Bismillah Group.
 The group had used forgery to secure 11 billion BDT from Jamuna Bank, Janata Bank, Premier Bank, Prime Bank, and Shahjalal Islami Bank Limited.

 In August 2014, the Bangladesh Supreme Court asked Mozammel Hossain to surrender before a lower court, over two money laundering cases out of 12 filed over the Bismillah Group loan scam.
 Shaheen Mahmud was elected chairman of Jamuna Bank.

 In April 2015, Md Sirajul Islam Varosha was elected chairman of Jamuna Bank; he had previously served as vice-chairman of the bank from 2007 to 2008.
 In May 2015, the Bangladesh Anti Corruption Commission filed cases against Md Yusuf Hossain (managing director of Raihan Packaging Industries Limited), Md Belal Hossain (Jamuna Bank Shantinagar branch former executive vice president and current principal at Jamuna Bank Training Institute), AKM (Abul Kalam Mohammad) Shah Alam (assistant vice president) and Biplab Kumar Chakrabarty (former first assistant vice president and currently assistant vice president at Jamuna Bank head office).
 They were charged with embezzling money worth Tk 80 million.